 It can also lead to misinformation.
-Most people know about astrology, but they don’t necessarily know how it works, or what it really is.
+For example, most people know astrology exists.
+They’ve probably used it on some level, like reading about their sun sign.
+But they don’t necessarily know how it works, or what it really is underneath the mainstream surface.

-Which is why, if I feel I’m put on the defensive by a skeptic, I might ask, “What do you know about tarot?”
+Which is why, if I feel I’m put on the defensive by a skeptic about tarot, I might ask, “What do you know about card reading?”

-And then I listen to what they know.
+And then I listen to what they say.

 Sometimes, the opinions I’ve heard are based on outdated assumptions and misconceptions.

 Even though some skeptics say they pride themselves on rational, intellectual thought, it’s always interesting to me how often, at least in my experience, they base their conclusions on opinion rather than education.